-The bones in the child’s x-ray have not fully develop and the epiphyseal plates are significantly visible.
+The bones in the child’s x-ray have not fully developed and the epiphyseal plates are significantly visible.
 As the child hits puberty, the epiphyseal plates will fuse with the long bones and continue to grow in length.

 In the process of the bones growing in length, the muscles will have to adapt as it will be stretched out as well.
-However, muscles do not grow as quickly as bones, so, this in turn puts a strain on the muscle attachment on the bone.
+However, muscles do not grow as quickly as bones, so, this, in turn, puts a strain on the muscle attachment on the bone.

-Children that are active in various sports like basketball, footy or even running will spend majority of their training strengthening their lower limbs.
+Children that are active in various sports like basketball, footy or even running will spend the majority of their training strengthening their lower limbs.
 However as the muscle is put to work, it can become tighter or even spasmed without proper warm ups or cool downs.